The pieces of the puzzle that make up my life are floating in the water.

 “don’t take a drink from anyone”,

-“don’t use that word so a guy doesn’t get the wrong impression”,
+“don’t use that word so a guy doesn’t

 "when you get in an elevator always stand by the button pad"